-Praised for its richness of tone and instinctively beautiful phrasing, Veronique De Raedemaeker’s recent CD ‘Malinconia’ was awarded in 2020 the label ‘Choice of Klara’ by the flemish classical radio.
+Praised for its “richness of tone and instinctively beautiful phrasing”, Veronique De Raedemaeker’s recent CD ‘Malinconia’ was awarded in 2020 the label ‘Choice of Klara’ by the flemish classical radio.
 Interpreted in collaboration with pianist George Tyriard and realised with the sponsorship of Young Belgian Talent, ‘Malinconia’ presents a combination of expressive works by Russian and Belgian composers from the 20th and 21th century.

 As a fervent chamber music player, Veronique plays in festivals and concerts series such as Arte Amanti, Musica et Poetica, Budapest Festival Academy, Montepulciano, Young Masters Amuz & De Bijloke.
 She participates in projects of the Austrian Haydn-Philarmonie under the baton of Nicolas Altstaedt and Enrico Onofri as well as with Le Concert Olympique under the baton of Jan Caeyers.
 With Roel Dieltiens, Michaël Mannes and the orchestra La Passione, Veronique played as a soloist the triple concerto of L. v.
-Beethoven, and interpreted the violin concerto of L. v.
+Beethoven and interpreted the violin concerto of L. v.
 Beethoven with the Hungarian symphony orchestra of Gödöllö.

 She won prices at several national and international violin and chamber music competitions, a.o.
-Young Belgian Talent (Brussels - 2015), the Internationaler Anton Rubinstein Wettbewerb (Düsseldorf - 2013, 2015), Concours Breughel (Brussels - 2008, 2012, 2014), Interner Kammermusik Wettbewerb HfMT Köln (2018, 2019), internationaler Wettbewerb für Violine der Kulturstiftung Hohenlohe (Kloster Schöntal - 2015) and Vieuxtemps Concours (Verviers - 2017).
+Young Belgian Talent (Brussels, 2015), the Internationaler Anton Rubinstein Wettbewerb (Düsseldorf, 2013 - 2015), Concours Breughel (Brussels, 2008 – 2012 - 2014), interner Kammermusik Wettbewerb HfMT Köln (2018 – 2019), internationaler Wettbewerb für Violine der Kulturstiftung Hohenlohe (Kloster Schöntal, 2015) and Vieuxtemps Concours (Verviers, 2017).

-Since 2017 she plays on a violin from Stefan-Peter Greiner (Bonn - 2005), on friendly loan by Yehudi Menuhin Live Music Now Köln e.V. and participates in concerts in social institutions, organized by Live Music Now.
+Since 2017 she plays on a violin from Stefan-Peter Greiner (Bonn 2005), on friendly loan by Yehudi Menuhin Live Music Now Köln e.V. and participates in concerts in social institutions, organised by Live Music Now.
 Since 2020, Veronique gratefully holds a scholarship from the Werner Richard - Dr. Carl Dörken Stiftung.

 Spotify, Apple Music, iTunes